eyalyoli/reactnative-cheat-commands/README.md

 # iOS build

 ## Background
-Building uses cocaopods and Xcode.
+Building uses Cocaopods (for dependency management) and Xcode.
 You need to have a Mac.

 To simulate iOS products, we can use:
 * a pyshical iOS device